Jack-Development/Midnight-Psx-Effects/README.md

+# IMPORTANT
+To enable multiple additional lights to affect the mesh, you need to go to your "Render Pipeline Asset" and set "Aditional Lights" to "Per Vertex".
+The shader will take care of how the lights affect the mesh (Per vertex / Pixel).

 # MIDNIGHT PSX SHADER

 **Midnight PSX Shader** is a fully functional shader made using HLSL that **brings** the original limitations of the PS1 era within the reach of a click.
 It allows you to create the very look you want for your game/project without needing to touch any code.
 It is the most flexible shader out there, and the best part is, it's **FREE!**